-- KTTP and State/County TANF Program will exchange information as needed to determine eligibility for Native TANF, State/County TANF Program, Medicaid/ Medical or Food Stamps. - State/County TANF Program and KTTP agree to exchange, at a minimum, the name, date-of-birth, social security numbers, as needed, to prevent duplicate aid.
+State/County TANF Program and KTTP agree to exchange, at a minimum, the name, dateof-birth, social security numbers, as needed, to prevent duplicate aid.

-27. SAME OR COMPARABLE SERVICES
+29. SAME OR COMPARABLE SERVICES

-- A. KTTP will provide welfare related services and assistance to all eligible Indian families in an equitable and fair method. - B. KTTP will provide the same or comparable activities and services in all parts of the KTTP service area. - C. KTTP shall provide a cash assistance level for California residents based upon the California Maximum Aid Payment (MAP) tables 1 & 2, which vary by county due to cost of living differentials.
+- A. KTTP will provide welfare related services and assistance to all eligible Indian families in an equitable and fair method. - B. KTTP will provide the same or comparable activities and services in all parts of the KTTP service area.

-28. ELIGIBLE FAMILIES MOVING INTO THE SERVICE AREA
+30. ELIGIBLE FAMILIES MOVING INTO THE SERVICE AREA